-Whereas those of us who work at “controlling” those thoughts and reactions to difficult situations in life will find it much easier to achieve and be happy.
+Whereas those of us who work at “controlling” those thoughts and reactions to difficult situations in life will find it much easier to achieve and be happy.”

-In a NY Magazine article about Impostor Syndrome, the author states, “As one review article by Jaruwan Sakulku and James Alexander explains (PDF), something like 70 percent of people “will experience at least one episode” of IP in their lives, and it’s been found in a wide variety of professional and academic settings.”
-So you are not alone.
+In an article from The Journal of Behavioral Science Magazine about the impostor phenomenon, the author states, “As one review article by Jaruwan Sakulku and James Alexander explains, something like 70 percent of people ‘will experience at least one episode’ of IP in their lives, and it’s been found in a wide variety of professional and academic settings.”
+So, you are not alone.
 Most everyone in your office has felt the same way you do.

 In the meantime, if you focus on the areas of business in which you have the most impact and influence, your success and experience will inherently quiet that self-deprecating voice that has been holding you back.
-In my first book The Working Woman’s GPS, I talk more about the I/I quotient (impact/influence), how you determine what yours is and then how to begin to develop a plan to use that information to help advance your career.
+In my first book, The Working Woman’s GPS, I talk more about the I/I quotient (impact/influence), how you determine what yours is and then how to begin to develop a plan to use that information to help advance your career.

-Briefly, the I/I is the sweet spot where what you look forward to doing, what people compliment you on and what opportunities are available, come together.
+You can learn more about this in this blog post I wrote, but to go over it briefly, the I/I is the sweet spot where what you look forward to doing, what people compliment you on and what opportunities are available, come together.

-Focus on what you know and enjoy doing and your Impostor Syndrome will become a thing of the past.
+Here’s my advice to you: Focus on what you know and enjoy doing and your Impostor Syndrome will become a thing of the past.